 You can grab one of them that resonates with you the most and practice it for the next 30 days.

 So, here we go …

 6 Beautiful Mantras To Live By

 Once in meditation, I was thinking about a simple statement that would express the essence of my life.
-Embody your soul popped up on my mind and for a few months, I was pondering about what it really means.
-Before I took it a part of my brand to share it with all of you 🙂
+Embody your soul popped up in my mind and for a few months, I was pondering about what it really means.
+Before I made this mantra a part of my brand to share it with all of you 🙂